GSA, in partnership with the Office of Graduate Studies and Research (OGSR), is again offering Conference Funding Awards.

 Dates and how to apply

-In 2020-2021, this award will be granted, availability of funds permitting, in four cycles:
+In 2021-2022, these awards will be granted, availability of funds permitting, in three cycles:

 Please do not apply ahead; only apply for the current -- nearest upcoming deadline -- award cycle.